| If you have personal memories, photographs,

 the Fox-Oakland and the Paramount could accommodate over three

+thousand people.
 Among the giants, only the Grand Lake and

 the Paramount are in current use.
 The Grand Lake was divided